FailAcademy/learning/wdp-vancouver/_projects/project-01.md

 - Check for strict equality with comparison operators
 - Demonstrate effective use of control flow (loops, conditionals, etc.)

-### jQuery Requirements

-Your project must:

-- Wrap jQuery code in document-ready (use short-hand)
-- Use variables to store references to DOM elements wrapped in the jQuery object that are accessed more than once
-- Add event listeners with jQuery and respond to events appropriately in callbacks

 ### Functional Requirements

 Your project must: